5 Steps to More Accurate Demand Forecasts

 Step 2: Know Where to Look

-Even though the aforementioned data sets are readily available, most CPG don’t know how to correctly utilize this information and incorporate them into their business strategy and forecasting process.
+Even though the aforementioned data sets are readily available, most CPG brands don’t know how to correctly utilize this information and incorporate them into their business strategy and forecasting process.

 The data sets listed in Step 1 must be sought out, as most of it comes from external sources.
 So what should CPG brands do once they’ve collected and tabulated internal* data related to historical shipments?
 Here are two ideas: